-This article originally appeared in the November 2019 issue of Resource Recycling.
+This story originally appeared in the Fall 2019 issue of Plastics Recycling Update.
 Subscribe today for access to all print content.

 One of the major talking points across the recycling landscape over the past year has been brand owner goals.

 Some of the largest users and producers of packaging on the planet have responded to waste and pollution concerns by setting targets to use more recycled content or use more recoverable packaging.

 And one company at the center of the action has been PepsiCo.
 In the fall of 2018, the food and beverage behemoth committed to hitting 25% recycled content across its portfolio of plastic packaging by 2025.
 It also said it would achieve 33% recycled plastic in its PET containers.

 Those initiatives complement a separate goal by PepsiCo to make all its packaging recyclable, compostable or biodegradable by 2025.
 And in September of this year, the brand owner announced its goal of reducing its use of virgin plastic in bottles by 35% by 2025.

 To understand exactly what those targets entail (and how the company plans to move toward them), Plastics Recycling Update recently talked with Roberta Barbieri, PepsiCo’s vice president of global sustainability.